 Next we have ConvertKit at $29 a month and this is what I use for my email list.

 I’m a huge fan of ConvertKit because I love to have different opt-ins for my list and love being able to segment people on my list a lot easier.
-And as an example, one of the ways I segment my list is by having people kind of classify themselves as to whether or not they use WordPress or Squarespace because then I can send them specific tutorials based on what they use.
+And as an example, one of the ways I segment my list is by having people kind of classify themselves as to whether or not they use Wordpress or Squarespace because then I can send them specific tutorials based on what they use.
 ConvertKit also has a ton of new landing page templates they just released in the last few weeks which are way better than the previous ones they had available.

-Then, we have website hosting and I use a Flywheel for my WordPress hosting.
+Then, we have website hosting and I use a Flywheel for my Wordpress hosting.

 Flywheel is $28 a month and worth every penny, even for a business on a budget.
-The user interface is the simplest of all the WordPress hosts out there (along with my favorite theme!), at least the ones that I’ve seen and I have seen quite a few.
+The user interface is the simplest of all the Wordpress hosts out there (along with my favorite theme!), at least the ones that I’ve seen and I have seen quite a few.
 They do daily backups of your site and if your site is ever hacked or infected, they will clean your site for free.
 (Squarespace is also a great option for websites!)

 Next we have Honeybook, which is $25 a month.